mniwas2/CS225FinalProject/Results.md

     Intended function + output: receive input of given coordinates in order to find the closest airport to location
 2. Dijkstra's
     Intended function + output: take in the origin and destination longitude + latitude to return the shortest path possible between two airports

+    The test case for this includes comparing the expected vector with the given vector of coordinates.

 3. Page Rank
     Intended function + output: with the given 15-20 sightseeing locations scattered across the world, the algorithm will return a sorted list of the locations by proximity to the destination airport

 ### The answer to your leading question: